Herzog & de Meuron Basel Ltd.

 Constraints and Conditions of the Site

 Since the closure of the brewery in the 2000s, the buildings fell into ruin, and despite sporadic uses, remained largely abandoned.
 Today, from the three original main factory buildings, built between 1875 and 1912, only Building 1 – a Russian Romantic Revival arcaded building on the eastern part of the plot – and Building 3 – an English style industrial cluster with characteristic silos on the western end – remain.
-Building 2, the centrepiece of the historic ensemble, was lost.
-The current urban and heritage regulations, have given cultural heritage status to the ensemble and require preservation of the original brick factory structures of Building 1 and Building 3.
-The remaining part of the site is open for new development, within a height restriction of 75 metres.
-Under these regulations, the project undergoes a series of consultations with authorities and municipal specialists, and heads toward an Expertiza process and receipt of the Construction Permit; construction is now underway.
+Building 2, the centerpiece of the historic ensemble, was lost.
+The current urban and heritage regulations have given cultural heritage status to the ensemble and require preservation of the original brick factory structures of Building 1 and Building 3.
+The remaining part of the site is open for new development, within a height restriction of 75 meters.
+Under these regulations, the project has undergone a series of consultations with authorities and municipal specialists, resulting in a successful Expertiza process and receipt of the Construction Permit; construction is now underway.

 The Given as an Inspiration for the New